baggariSiva/nuxtjs/README.md

-# NuxtJs on Elestio
+# Nuxt.js on Elestio

-This is a minimal example of a NuxtJs site created using create-nuxt-app
+This is a minimal example of a Nuxt.js site created using create-nuxt-app

 Click on the button below to deploy this repository with CI/CD on Elestio: